GrindCrusher/wise-software-docs-storage/enterprise/04-customers/00-dashboard.md

 This will bring up the Add Customer window where you may add their account name, First Name, Last Name, etc.

 ![](https://cdn.realsgii2.dev/wise-software-docs/image_9.bee68975.png)

+# Deleting Customers

+Clciking on the delete icon will delete the customer.
+Keep in mind that if there is history, the customer cannot be deleted.
+It may be more benificial to set the account to inactive so they will not show up in your reports and searches.